Aradia: Neopaganism

-Aradia has become an important figure in Wicca as well as some other forms of Neo-Paganism.
+Aradia has become an important figure in witchcraft including Wicca and other forms of Neo-Paganism.
 Some Wiccan traditions use the name Aradia as one of the names of the Great Goddess, Moon Goddess, or "Queen of the Witches".

 Portions of Leland's text influenced the Gardnerian Book of Shadows, especially the Charge of the Goddess.
 Alex Sanders invoked Aradia as a moon goddess in the 1960s.
 Janet and Stewart Farrar used the name in their Eight Sabbats for Witches and The Witches' Way.
 Aradia was invoked in spellcraft in Z. Budapest's The Holy Book of Women's Mysteries.

 Aradia is a central figure in Stregheria, an "ethnic Italian" form of Wicca introduced by Raven Grimassi in the 1980s.
 Grimassi claims that there was a historical figure called "Aradia di Toscano", whom he portrays as the founder of a revivalist religion of Italian witchcraft in the 14th century.
 Grimassi claims that Leland's Aradia, or the Gospel of the Witches is a "distorted Christianized version" of the story of Aradia.